How to Do Dynamic Planks: 9 Bodyweight Exercises to Spice Things Up

 7. High plank shoulder taps

 During this variation, try to keep the rest of your body still while tapping your shoulders.
-When you rock from side to side and use momentum, your abs don’t have to work as hard…and we don’t want that.
+When you rock from side to side and use momentum, your abs don’t have to work as hard.

 8. Ultimate plank jacks